OrdinaryMagician/stinger_m/Readme.md

 (including dummied out stuff and others).

 This mod requires a recent GZDoom devbuild, and runs on top of Doom Tournament.
+(The xdevel branch of Doom Tournament is required, specifically)

 ## Currently Implemented